Explore existing data to uncover cancer risk insights, seeking to understand outcomes like survival and treatment response.

 Funder: National Institutes of Health

-Summary: Supports secondary analysis and integration of existing datasets to elucidate cancer risk and related outcomes, including risk prediction, survival, and treatment response.
+Summary: Supports secondary analysis and integration of existing data to elucidate cancer risk and related outcomes without new clinical trials.